cdapio/cdap/docs/developer-guide/source/operations.rst

-The **Store** pane shows all the DataSets currently specified in the Reactor, along with their name (a link to the detail pane for the DataSet), type (the Java class), storage in use, current write rate (bytes) and a real-time write-rate graph.
+The **Store** pane shows all the DataSets currently specified in the Reactor, along with their name (a link to the detail pane for the DataSet), type (the Java class), storage in use, current write rate (bytes) and a realtime write-rate graph.

 ..
 [DOCNOTE: FIXME!] current write rate lacking time